The Diet Factory: How to Personalize Your Diet for Success!

 But with hundreds of popular diets, special diet foods, and health companies out there, why does the obesity problem continue to worsen?

 Well, without going into a dissertation on social economics and the industrial food supply, a key factor that influences this is the commercialization and marketing of diets with false claims.
-If the American population tackled the subject of weight loss and obesity based on proven scientific data and individual needs, the market for diets and special foods would shrink dramatically – and these companies would lose income.
+If the American population tackled the subject of fat loss and obesity based on proven scientific data and individual needs, the market for diets and special foods would shrink dramatically – and these companies would lose income.
 So, what do they do?
 They make false claims, present unproven, false information, leaving Americans confused.

 In truth, maintaining a healthy, fit, athletic body requires consideration and attention to many factors, and no single dietary program will work for everyone.
-While almost every program has merits, from Keto to Paleo and beyond, the fact remains that each person is unique, and you must discover your body’s unique nutritional requirements for weight loss – and optimum health.
+While almost every program has merits, from Keto to Paleo and beyond, the fact remains that each person is unique, and you must discover your body’s unique nutritional requirements for fat loss – and optimum health.

 Today we are going to provide you with some simple basics that can help you (and anyone) discover your optimal diet and help you on the road to improved wellness.